tootedom/linux-jvm-processio/README.md

 ![Bean Registered in JMX](./linux-jvm-processio/raw/master/processiobean-counters.png)

-You can change the refrequency of the sampling time with the option *frequency*; on the *-javaagent* command line.
+You can change the refrequency of the sampling time with the option **frequency**; on the **-javaagent** command line.
-You can also change the name of the bean (*jmxbeanname*) and/or the domain (*jmxdomainname*) under which it is registered, for example:
+You can also change the name of the bean (**jmxbeanname**) and/or the domain (**jmxdomainname**) under which it is registered, for example:

+* frequency     : The frequency in millis to read the /proc/PID/io file system
+* jmxbeanname   : Change the name of the been
+* jmxdomainname : Change the domain under which the bean is registered

 ```
-   export CATALINA_OPTS="-javaagent:$CATALINA_HOME/lib/processio-0.0.1-SNAPSHOT-relocated-shade.jar=frequency=5000,jmxbeanname=io,jmxdomainname=my.domain
+   export CATALINA_OPTS="-javaagent:$CATALINA_HOME/lib/processio-0.0.1-SNAPSHOT-relocated-shade.jar=frequency=300000,jmxbeanname=io,jmxdomainname=my.domain
 ```